Ganthet: The New 52

-Following the War of the Green Lanterns storyline, the Guardians strip Ganthet of his emotions so that he will re-join their ranks.
-Kyle Rayner comes to Oa for help after something has turned him into a 'ring magnet', causing rings from the other six Corps to be attracted to him.
-Kyle likens Ganthet's transformation to a lobotomy, though Ganthet disputes this because his cognitive abilities are not impaired.
+Following the "War of the Green Lanterns" storyline, to compensate for the new shortage of Guardians, the other Guardians strip Ganthet of his emotions so that he will re-join their ranks.
+Kyle Rayner comes to Oa for help after something has turned him into a 'ring magnet', causing rings from the other six Corps to try to latch on to him.
+Kyle likens Ganthet's transformation to a lobotomy, though Ganthet disputes this.
+After Kyle is briefly overwhelmed by the other rings he wields, his green ring throws Ganthet aside when he attempts to remove it.
+As the other Lanterns attempt to help Kyle, Saint Walker appeals to Ganthet for help, but Ganthet throws Walker off, regarding the Blue Lantern Corps as a mistake that must be rectified.

-When the First Lantern Volthoom is freed, he imprisons the Guardians on Maltus and restores their emotions to their original state.
+When the First Lantern Volthoom is freed, he imprisons the Guardians on the planet Maltus and restores their emotions to their original state.
 Ganthet comes to feel shame for his actions and for his battle with Kyle.
-The Guardians are freed from Maltus after Volthoom is destroyed, but are killed by Sinestro.
-Sinestro spares Ganthet and Sayd, but exiles them from Oa.
+After Volthoom is killed, the Guardians are freed.
+Shortly afterward, the Guardians are killed by Sinestro, who spares only Ganthet and Sayd.

+DC Rebirth

+While the Green Lantern Corps are reinstated, Ganthet and Sayd assign Hal and Kyle to find Saint Walker.
+After they bring Walker back to the base of the Green Lantern Corps, they call Kyle to test his White Lantern power, which they believe could restore the Blue Lantern Corps.
+When Walker attempts a psionic link to Kyle's power, he is prevented from doing so by an unknown presence.

 Other versions

 In the crossover series Star Trek/Green Lantern, Ganthet is killed by Nekron, who had killed all of the other Guardians and destroyed the six other Corps.
 He transports himself and the last power rings to the Star Trek universe before dying.